List of Tohoku Initiatives

 Teach 3.11

-Education, University
+Education, Academic

 Multi-language collaborative resource that helps teachers, students, and scholars locate and share educational resources about the historical contexts of scientific and technical issues related to the triple earthquake, tsunami, and nuclear disasters in Japan.